-The notice period is counted starting with the day after the notice is served.
+The notice period is counted starting with the day after the notice is served and expires at midnight on the last day of the notice.
 5 ILCS 70/1.11.
-The last day of the period is also excluded if it falls on a Saturday, Sunday, or holiday.
+If the last day falls on a Saturday, Sunday, or holiday, the last day of the notice period is extended to the following day.
 If the tenant was served by mail, the notice period starts from the day after the tenant actually received the notice.
 Avdich v.
 Kleinert, 69 Ill.2d 1, 370 N.E.
 2d 504 (1977).

 735 ILCS 5/9-209.
 A five day notice is given for nonpayment of rent.
-It must state the amount of rent due and give five days for the tenant to pay the rent.
+It must state the amount of rent due and give at least five days for the tenant to pay the rent.